INCF/incf.dai/trunk/README.txt

 xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">\n
 <QueryInfo>\n ...

+which is probably more readable when printed (for this doc test calling 'print response' is avoided but in an interactive session it should work just fine)

+>>> str(response)  # doctest: +ELLIPSIS +NORMALIZE_WHITESPACE
+'<?xml version="1.0" ?><StructureTermsResponse  ...

 If the content type is XML there will also be a 'data' attribute holding the parsed response